saraNasser4/MoodApp/README.md

 ## Make the server part gets the data

 I've started with making a models contains the types and after that made the context part so I had to install sql from entityframwork and applied them in the program.cs

+## Adding Error handling in program.cs

+Thought it would be better to handle some error from program.cs so I do know which part causing the problem in the future and done.